 SEOUL (Reuters) - A South Korean golfer has paid a heavy price for an embarrassing shot that landed his caddy in hospital.

-The golfer, identified by the country’s Supreme Court only as “Jung,” was fined 2 million won ($1,400) for the incident, which occurred at a club in Gunsan Province more than two years ago.
+The golfer, identified by the country’s Supreme Court only as “Jung,” was fined 2 million won (911 pounds) for the incident, which occurred at a club in Gunsan Province more than two years ago.

-Media reports said Jung had wound up a huge swing at the third hole but when his left foot slipped, the ball rocketed off in the wrong direction and struck his caddy — standing eight meters behind him — in the stomach.
+Media reports said Jung had wound up a huge swing at the third hole but when his left foot slipped, the ball rocketed off in the wrong direction and struck his caddy -- standing eight metres behind him -- in the stomach.

 The caddy needed seven weeks of hospital treatment.